vsong/markethunt/README.md

 **Database dumps**: https://cdn.markethunt.win/db_backups/

 ## Updating MH events
 To add a missing event to the chart, create a pull request for the [events.json](/api/data/events.json) file.
+Event end times should *not* include ramp-down periods.

 ## Installation
 To set up your own development instance of Markethunt, run `init.sh` on a linux machine with `docker` installed and at least 1GB RAM.
 The web app will be hosted on http://localhost:9002 and the API will be hosted on http://localhost:9001 .
 The MariaDB container will contain data from the latest DB dump.